BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 • Is responsible for maintaining the attendance register and providing attendance numbers to the secretary.

-• Shall work with the Treasurer in providing and maintaining accurate membership rosters for GCI and District IX.
+• Shall work with the Treasurer and website chair to provide and maintain accurate membership rosters for GCI and District IX.

 • Is responsible for follow up and contact with new members and also with guest attendees as prospective members if appropriate.